 First thing I noticed was the small form factor of only 27x27mm, takes up less than half the area than a Naze32 board (36x36mm).
+It’s probably one of the smallest F3 flight controller to date.
 It weights only 2.5g!
 Mounting holes are 20x20mm.

 It’s packed with components, yet you get access to many important pins we normally need on a F3 FC board, with header pin holes (not flaky JST connectors thank god!).

 The form factor is so small, it won’t fit on most current frames directly with screws.
 There are many options to fit this FC in a frame, you could use double sided tape perhaps, or 3D print a 20 to 30.5mm adapter (many printing files on thingiverse).
 Or you could use the PDB we introduce later in this review.